How to Preview a Link URL in Safari for iPhone & iPad Before Opening It

 Fortunately, it doesn’t have to be that way, and there is a rather simple way to preview a link before conclusively tapping on it from Safari in iOS, and it works great on the iPhone and iPad.

-How to Preview the URL of a Link in Safari for iOS
+How to Preview the URL of a Link in Safari on iPhone & iPad

-Try it out yourself with a few steps:
+Try out previewing a link yourself with these few steps:

 - From Safari in iOS, open any webpage with a link (like this page on osxdaily.com or nyt.com, whatever)